 What is Syphilis?

-Syphilis can be passed through unprotected vaginal, anal and oral sex.
-It is spread through sexual skin-to-skin contact when your vulva, vagina, penis, anus or mouth touches someone’s syphilis sores.
-Part of makes syphilis so easily transmittable is that you or your partner might not notice sores, or even know they’re there.
-Though condoms and dental dams can help prevent this contact, sores can occur in areas not covered by a condom and contact with those sores can still transmit syphilis.
+Syphilis is caused by a bacteria and can be passed through unprotected vaginal, anal, and oral sex.
+It is spread through sexual skin-to-skin contact when your vulva, vagina, penis, anus, or mouth touches someone’s syphilis sore, called a chancre.
+A person may have syphilis and not recognize the sores as contagious, which makes syphilis so easy to spread.
+Though condoms and dental dams can help prevent contact, a chancre can occur in areas not covered by a condom and contact with chancre sores can still transmit syphilis.

 Syphilis can be cured with medicine if it’s treated early on, but can lead to serious health issues if left untreated.
 Open sores can also encourage the transmission of other sexually transmitted diseases and infections, such as HIV.
 Syphilis can also be passed to children through childbirth and greatly increases the chance of miscarriage and stillbirth.